 When you bend your knees, your chest is slightly behind the bar, which makes executing the jump shrug much easier and more effective.

-If you are an experienced lifter and/or trainer, you may be skeptical of this change to the clean hang.
+If you are an experienced lifter and/or trainer, you may be skeptical of this change to the hang clean.
+However, like we said before, it was created by Glenn Pendlay, the physiology and kinesiology expert, and it has been backed by Mike Boyle, the strength and conditioning expert.

 Needless to say, it’s legitimate, and it will improve your hang cleans.
 So start trying it out today and tell us what you think!